Year after year, I look forward to the holidays in New York City.

 From late November until the beginning of January, New York City hosts several Christmas and winter holiday-themed plays, musicals, and other performances.

-Read our full post on awesome Christmas and Holiday themed shows, musicals, ballets, and other performances taking place in NYC.
+Read our full post on the wonderful Christmas and holiday-themed shows, musicals, ballets, and other performances taking place in NYC.

 Below are the two most beloved, the Radio City Christmas Spectacular and the Nutcracker.